 Segment: Neutral, 18-55

-Comparison Set: 13 similar articles, including: robotic space ants, israel creating a robotic killer insects, and smartphone telescope systems.
+Comparison Set: 11 similar articles, including: robotic space ants, israel creating a robotic killer insects, and astronomical clock designs.

 Robotic Hunting Packs